-I-Beam Axle Integration
+Customer-Furnished I-Beam Axle Integration

-- 1. Make sure that suspension beams are located at the proper frame width with the locator tabs on the bottom of the beams.
-Center the axle between the beams and clamp into place. - 2.
-Drill four 25/32" holes in each beam.
-Drill two holes in front of the axle and two behind the axle. - Fasten each beam to the axle with four 3/4" Grade-8 fasteners.
-Check to make sure axle and beams are square before final tightening of nuts. - 4.
-Adjust the wheel toe-in to the recommended setting between 1/32" to 3/32". - 5.
-Lock knuckles in place to prevent self-steering (Fig 5).

-NOTE: A bolt-on tie-rod/steering damper lock kit (P/N 6030007) is available.
+- Use locator tabs on the bottom of beams to verify suspension beams are located at the proper frame width.
+Center axle between the beams and clamp into place. - 2.
+Drill four 25/32" holes in each beam (two holes in front of the axle and two behind the axle). - 3.
+Fasten each beam to the axle with four 3/4" Grade-8 fasteners.
+Verify axle and beams are square before applying final torque. - 4.
+Adjust wheel toe-in to the recommended setting (1/32"-to-3/32"). - Lock knuckles in place to prevent self-steering.
+NOTE: A bolt-on tie-rod/steering damper lock kit is available (P/N 6030007).

 - 1 CAUTION: All welds must be kept away from the top and bottom of the axle where maximum stresses occur (see "NO WELDING ZONE" illustration above).
 Do not test-weld the arc on any part of the axle tube. - 2 All welders and welding operators should be certified as per the requirements of the American Welding Society (AWS) or equivalent.
 All electrodes used should meet the AWS specifications and classifications for welding carbon and low-alloy steels. - 3 Recommended Welding Methods: Shielded Metal Arc Welding (SMAW), Gas Metal Arc Welding (GMAW) or Flux Cored Arc Welding (FCAW).
 The welding method used and the electrode selected must develop a minimum weld tensile strength of 70,000 psi per AWS specifications.
 The best fusion and mechanical properties will be obtained by using the voltage, current, and shielding medium recommended by the electrode manufacturer.
 If the SMAW method is used, the stick electrodes must be new, dry, free of contaminants and stored per AWS specifications. - 4 Weld Joint Preparation: The joint to be welded should be positioned in the flat or horizontal position.
 All grease, dirt, paint, slag or other contaminants must be removed from the weld joint without gouging the axle tube.
 CAUTION: Never weld when the axle is cold.
-The axle and beam assemblies to be welded should be at a temperature of at least 60 F (15°C).
+The axle and beam assemblies to be welded should be at a temperature of at least 60°F (15°C).
 Pre-heat the weld zone to the axle manufacturer's recommended pre-heat temperature, if required.
 This will reduce the chance of an area of brittle material forming adjacent to the weld. - 5 The axle should fit into the beam assembly with a maximum root gap of 1/8-inch between the axle and the beam axle seat (see "WELD JOINT PREPARATION" illustration above). - 6 NOTE: Clamp the axle to the beam axle seat with a C-clamp prior to welding to make sure that proper contact occurs (see "CORRECT" illustration below). - 7 Ground the axle to one of the attached axle parts such as the brake chamber brackets, cam brackets or brake spider.
 Never ground the axle to a wheel or a hub as the spindle bearing may sustain damage. - 8 Multiple pass welding should be used on the beam/axle connection using the following guidelines: 8.1-Total fillet weld size should be 1/2-inch.
 8.2-Weld pass starts and stops should be performed as illustrated above.
 8.3-Never start or stop welds at the end of the weld joint.
 8.4-Each pass must be accomplished in one or two segments.
 8.5-Start welds at least 1-inch from the end and backweld over the start.
 Backstep fill all craters.
 8.6-If process is not GMAW all slag must be removed between passes.